ElmirDzaka/Automated-ILP-Scheduler/README.md

 * Our scheduler automatically detects errors and cycles in the supplied edgelist graph
 * Our scheduler parses the GLPK output and displays it nicely back to the user
 * Our scheduler handles MR-LC and ML-RC optimization
-* Our scheduler works with edgelists defined however the user wants, it just expects the first edge to be the source and the last edge to be the node
+* Our scheduler works with edgelists defined however way the user wants, it just expects the first edge to be the source and the last edge to be the node

 ## Future Features

-* Improve MR-LC and ML-RC optimization
-* For ML-RC, sort output nodes and put an asterisk next to critical ones
 * Verbose option
 * Take a single area cost and generate all the possible resource combinations
 * Generalize edgelist.py to take user input and generate custom DFGs
-* Create timing benchmarks for different sized DFGs
+* Create timing benchmarks for different-sized DFGs

 ## Authors